jakekressley/jakekressley/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on a full stack application where user's guess which city across the world is hotter at the current moment
+- 🔭 I’m currently working on a full stack application centered around a user's Letterboxd rankings
 - 🌱 I’m currently studying Computer Science at the University of Pittsburgh and expect to graduate in 2026
 - 🤔 Actively learning: FastAPI
 - 🏀 When I have free time, I love to play basketball with my friends